Major transport disruption and flood warnings continue from Storm Bert

 A lane on the A14 eastbound between junctions J16 Catworth and J18 Spaldwick West is also shut with disruption expected to clear between 8.45am and 9am.

+Welsh Water has issued a “boil water” notice to customers in 10 areas in South Wales, advising that their tap water may be contaminated because of flooding and must be boiled until further notice.

-In a post on X, Canterbury Cathedral in Kent said it would be closed on Monday until midday because of the effects of Storm Bert.
+In a post on X, Canterbury Cathedral in Kent said it would be closed until midday on Monday because of the effects of the storm.

 Storm Bert is “only just slowly pulling away” from the UK on Monday, meaning an “unsettled start to the day”, according to the Met Office website.